What to Consider When Building a Pool

 Building a swimming pool is one of the biggest financial decisions you will ever make.

 Swimming pool types in Australia are typically defined as ‘above ground’ or ‘in ground’ and then by the type of material that they are constructed from.
 Your selection of an above ground or in-ground swimming pool will depend on your budget, how quickly you want the pool installed and other factors affecting your lifestyle.

 Thanks to advancements in pool manufacturing, you can enjoy the benefits of a swimming pool even if you're on a budget or you don't own a house.
-Above-ground pools can be vinyl-lined or made of composite fibreglass, and come in a range of styles and finishes.
+Above-ground pools can be vinyl-lined or made of composite fibreglass and come in a range of styles and finishes.
 And because they're usually prefabricated, you'll be able to dive into your pool at a fraction of the cost and time.
 You can also take it with you if you move house.
 Above ground swimming pools are generally made from steel walls and supporting structures with a long-wearing vinyl liner on the inside.
 Many above ground pools are now supplied with plastic or plastic-coated supporting structures for use with saltwater.
-Above ground pools can also be installed partially or fully in ground when following the manufacturers instructions.
+Above ground pools can also be installed partially or fully in ground when following the manufacturer's instructions.

 Vinyl-lined pool is a popular and cost-effective option.
 The vinyl lining is usually tailor-made to suit the size and shape of your swimming pool.
-It provides a smooth and durable surface that's resistant to algae and fungus, and won't chip or crack.
+It provides a smooth and durable surface that's resistant to algae and fungus and won't chip or crack.
 Thanks to these properties, you'll use fewer chemicals to maintain your pool.

 The choice is really about your personal preference, budget and the location where the pool is to be installed.
-Once you decided what type of swimming pool is best for you or you require more information, then your next step is finding the right pool builder.
+Once you decide what type of swimming pool is best for you or you require more information, then your next step is finding the right pool builder.